Easy Graham Cracker Oven Toffee (5 ingredients)

 Storage

 Store in an airtight container in a cool, dry place for up to 5 days.
-Toffee may refrigerate for a longer storage time.
+You can refrigerate the toffee for longer storage.

 Top tip